-Access to DAWGlink is provided exclusively to currently enrolled UGA students and alumni.
+Access to Handshake is provided exclusively to currently enrolled UGA students and alumni.
 Individual account holders are prohibited from sharing their access to the system with other individuals (UGA or external).
-UGA students or alumni who violate this policy are, at the discretion of the UGA Career Center, subject to lose their access to DAWGlink including their interviewing privileges at the UGA Career Center.
+UGA students or alumni who violate this policy are, at the discretion of the UGA Career Center, subject to lose their access to Handshake including their interviewing privileges at the UGA Career Center.

 Student/Alumni Rights and Responsibilities as a Job Seeker

 Choosing and attaining meaningful post-graduation employment is an important challenge for college students/alumni.
 To aid this process, your career center and employers develop connections and programs, such as on-campus recruiting, resume referral services, and job fairs, in which you and your fellow students/alumni are active participants.
 In order for this process to be successful, everyone involved must work together.
 These principles provide guidelines for that process in order to guarantee:

 - That students/alumni can openly, freely, and objectively select employment opportunities, making these choices based on their assessment of the best use of their abilities, their personal goals, and other pertinent facts;

 - A recruitment process that is fair and equitable to students/alumni and employers alike;

 - Support for informed and responsible decision making by students/alumni.

 Students/Alumni: Here's What You Can Reasonably Expect From Your Career Center

 1. Confidentiality.
 Career Center staff members are expected to exercise sound judgment and fairness in maintaining the confidentiality of student information, regardless of the source, including written records, reports, and computer data bases.
 Disclosure of student information outside the college/university should only be made with your prior consent unless health and safety considerations necessitate the distribution of such information.